NON-STATE ACTORS IN EDUCATION

 3.3 Supplementary private tutoring

-The 2002 Education Act (as amended in 2012) is Grenada's main regulatory framework for all educational institutions from pre-primary to tertiary education.
-It includes ‘private education institutions,’ ‘assisted private education institutions,’ and ‘denominational schools’ within the education system.
-The 2002 Education Act (as amended in 2012), defines a ‘private education institution’ as an educational institution or school which is owned, managed, and financed by a trust, individual, or body and does not receive any material assistance from the Government.
-An ‘assisted private education institution’ as a private educational institution or school which receives some material assistance in money, goods, or services from the Government.
-A ‘denominational school’ means an educational institution established and managed by a religious denomination and may be private when it is wholly financed by a religious denomination and dos not receive any substantial assistance from public funds or ‘public’ when it does receive substantial assistance from public funds and to which the general public has access without any conditions other than those imposed by the Act.
+The 2002 Education Act (as amended in 2012) is Grenada's main regulatory framework for all educational institutions from pre-primary to tertiary education, including 'private education institutions', ‘assisted private education institutions,’ and ‘denominational schools’.
+A ‘private education institution’ is defined as an educational institution or school which is owned, managed, and financed by a trust, individual, or body and does not receive any material assistance from the Government.
+An ‘assisted private education institution’ is defined as a private educational institution or school which receives some material assistance in money, goods, or services from the Government.
+Finally, a ‘denominational school’ is an educational institution established and managed by a religious denomination.
+It is considered 'private' when it is wholly financed by a religious denomination and dos not receive any substantial assistance from public funds, or ‘public’ when it receives substantial assistance from public funds.

 2.1 State education provision